 It could be as simple as 'downtown London is too congested and we're going to shut that off to everything apart from some mobility shuttles'.
 That's a different problem to saying 'I'm going to do a ride-sharing service', which is a different problem to saying 'I'm going to do parcel delivery and a fleet service' or 'I'm going to do personal ownership, where you own and operate the car'.
 Each of those different uses come with a different business model and a different time to launch it.

 So I think the more important question is, 'when are the underlying technologies going to be available?', and I would say the answer to that is probably four or five years.
 Then you go from there, deciding how you will employ that technology.
+What's it like being driven in an autonomous car?

 This is one of the misconceptions that people have.
 When the car's doing what it's supposed to do, it's very mundane.
 The car performs like a good human driver would perform.
 Our project is aimed at fully autonomous, meaning we're not going to ask the driver to have to take responsibility.
 We don't think it's a fair proposition to have the car drive for hundreds or thousands of miles, then suddenly encounter a situation that's difficult and throw its hands up and say, 'It's your turn'.
-Our design is predicated on the vehicle always being able to drive itself
+Our design is predicated on the vehicle always being able to drive itself Do you think there will be a mix of self-driving and human-driven cars on the roads in the future?

 My personal feeling is there will be a mix of cars.
 We don't want to deny anyone the opportunity to drive.
 As a matter of fact, our vehicles are dual use, effectively you drive them like they're a normal production car and then, when you want to turn on the autonomous system, it's not very different to turning on your cruise control today.
 Then, if you want to resume control, you just disengage the system by tapping a button or grabbing the steering wheel.
+Do you use a particular model of car for testing?

 Right now, our development platform is the Ford Fusion hybrid but the way it's designed is that the software is portable to pretty much any of the vehicles in the fleet.
 There's a couple of reasons we picked it being a hybrid.
 It has easy access to the electrical system and that's important when you want to drive a car by wire and when you might want a little extra electrical load for your computers and sensors.